13 Generative Adversarial Networks

 • DCGAN — deep convolutional GAN, which established stable architectures and training practices for image generation (Radford et al., 2016).

 A generative adversarial network (GAN) sits inside a short block of chapters on generative models.
-The previous chapters mostly focused on architectures used for prediction, classification, or representation learning on different data structures.
+Earlier chapters focused on architectures used for prediction, classification, or representation learning.
 In this part of the book, autoencoders, GANs, diffusion models, and flow matching are grouped together because they all learn data distributions and produce new samples, even though their training mechanisms differ substantially.

 Training alternates between improving the discriminator (so it better distinguishes real from fake) and improving the generator (so its fakes become more convincing).
 The result is a generator that can produce realistic, novel samples from the data distribution.